inspec/inspec/docs/dev/filtertable-internals.md

 Lines 106-108 do something with stringification tracing.
 TODO.

-Finally, at line 111, the FilterTable::Table anonymous subclass is again used to construct a new instance, passing on the resource reference, the newly filtered raw data table, and the newly adjusted stringificatioon tracer.
+Finally, at line 111, the FilterTable::Table anonymous subclass is again used to construct a new instance, passing on the resource reference, the newly filtered raw data table, and the newly adjusted stringification tracer.

 That new Table instance is returned, and thus `where` allows you to chain.